erupt321/ruptchat/README.md

 	Archive textlines will buffer until the next scheduled log write.
 You can always force the log to write by either reloading the addon or using //rchat save.
 	I also updated a style format that was causing Erase's to not display properly.
+	Added //rchat dropswindow toggle.
+	If splitdrops is active this will enable or disable the window from popping up unless you do abilities
+	//rchat showdrops to force it.

 	__08.06.20__
 	Reworked many of the battle filters, and some of the other filters that can glitch